mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 To run only python unit tests, run `hatch run test-unit`, and for python integration tests only run `hatch run test-integration`.

-For integration tests, [all examples are executed in separate testing sessions](https://github.com/mckinsey/vizro/issues/10) by providing the `-k` tag per example.

 Arguments are passed through to the underlying `pytest` command, e.g.